-IP TAKE: Although Crown spreads its grants around among community and arts causes each year, a vast majority of the grants are awarded to Jewish organizations.
-If you're not running a Jewish organization, make sure your proposal serves underprivileged youth in one way or another.
+IP TAKE: Although Crown spreads its grants among community and arts causes each year, a vast majority of the grants are awarded to Jewish organizations.
+Individuals not running a Jewish organization should make sure proposals serve underprivileged youth in some way.

 PROFILE: The Crown Family Philanthropies was known as the Arie and Ida Crown Memorial until 2009, but the foundation's objectives have remained constant.
 With humble beginnings, founders Arie and Ida Crown emigrated from Eastern Europe to Chicago in hopes of a better life for their children.
 Their company, Material Service Corporation, ended up being one of the most successful corporations in America, and the Crown family has been giving to local causes ever since.
 Crown's current program areas include arts, civic affairs, environment, education, health, human services, and Jewish causes.